MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 8. Right-click each new table, and choose **Show in Active Tab**.
 The new tables are added to the **Active** list under **PivotTable Fields** in the right column for easier access.

-The following tables list the hidden tables that you have to manually add to Telemetry Dashboard and describe the fields in the hidden tables.
+The following tables list the hidden tables that you have to manually add to Office Telemetry Dashboard and describe the fields in the hidden tables.

-**Hidden tables in Telemetry Dashboard custom reports**
+**Hidden tables in Office Telemetry Dashboard custom reports**

 |**Table name**|**Comments**|
 |:-----|:-----|